PCI SSC Policies

 Cookies are small pieces of data (text files) that are placed on your computer or device by websites that you visit or applications you use.
 Cookies are widely used in order to make websites and applications work, or work more efficiently, and help them remember certain information about you, either for the duration of your visit (using a “session” cookie) or for repeat visits (using a “persistent” cookie).

-Below provides an overview of the first party and third party cookies we use within our Services, and the purposes for which we use them.
+Below provides an overview of the first party and third-party cookies we use within our Services, and the purposes for which we use them.
 First party cookies are cookies that our website asks your browser to store on your device when you visit, in order to remember information about you, such as your language preference or login information.
-Third-party cookies are cookies from a domain different than the domain of the website you are visiting, and are used for our advertising and marketing efforts.
+Third-party cookies are cookies from a domain different than the domain of the website you are visiting, and are used for managing login information, managing cookie preferences, as well as our advertising and marketing efforts.
+We provide controls to allow you to manage our cookie usage on our Web site.

 We classify cookies in the categories noted in section 3 below.